swsnu/swpp2021-team7/README.md

   - The user is not logged in(common for all features in video indexing - omitted later on)

 - Acceptance test
-  - When the user is not logged in, the user gets redirected to login page('/login').
+  - When the user is not logged in, the user gets redirected to `login page('/login')`
-  - 'Cut Scenes' button gets active when the user inputs a valid link.
+  - 'Cut Scenes' button gets active when the user inputs a valid link
-  - When user clicks the button, video scanning process starts and user sees loader until the process ends and finally gets redirected to the result page.
+  - When user clicks the button, video scanning process starts and user sees loader until the process ends and finally gets redirected to the result page

 #### 1.2 Edit Video